The Bankrate promise

 Why should you get the Ink Business Cash?

 Unlike the Spark Cash Plus, the Ink Business Cash allows you to carry a balance from one month to the next.
 That might make this card a better choice for business owners whose income rises and falls unpredictably.
-The lack of annual fee might also be attractive for those who don’t know what their spending will look like over the year and whether they’ll earn enough rewards to offset the price of card membership.
+The lack of an annual fee might also be attractive for those who don’t know what their spending will look like over the year and whether they’ll earn enough rewards to offset the price of card membership.

 Recommended credit score